RWS/studio-api-docs/apiconcepts/filetypesupport/adding_the_file_writer_class.md

 Create the Paragraph Units in the Output File
 --

 Add another (required) member of the [IBilingualWriter](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualWriter.yml) interface.
-This method is used to loop through the paragraph units of the intermediary (SDL XLIFF) file and output the unit elements to our target BIL file.
+This method is used to loop through the paragraph units of the intermediary (SDLXliff) file and output the unit elements to our target BIL file.
 We will leave this method empty for the moment and fill it with the required application logic later.

 # [C#](#tab/tabid-5)
 ```cs